Bowie, Maryland: Belair Estate

 The original Belair Estate contains the Belair Mansion (circa 1745), the five-part Georgian plantation house of Governor Samuel Ogle and his son Governor Benjamin Ogle.
 It was purchased in 1898 by the wealthy banker James T. Woodward who, on his passing in 1910, left it to his nephew, William Woodward Sr., who became a famous horseman.
 Restored to reflect its 250-year-old legacy, the Mansion is listed on the National Register of Historic Places.

 Belair Stable, on the Estate, was part of the famous Belair Stud, one of the premier racing stables in the 1930s, '40s, and '50s.
 Owned and operated by William Woodward Sr. (1876–1953), it closed in 1957 following the death of his son, Billy Woodward.
 Belair had been the oldest continually operating racing horse farm in the country.

 21st century

 Bowie has an area of 16 sqmi and about 50,000 residents with nearly 2,000 acre set aside as parks or open space.
 It has 72 ball fields, three community centers, an ice arena at Allen Pond Park, the Bowie Town Center, the 800-seat Bowie Center for the Performing Arts, a 150-seat theatrical playhouse, a golf course, and three museums.

 Geography

-Detailed census map of Bowie, Maryland, and surrounding areas.
+Census map of Bowie and surrounding areas.
 The city is in orange.

-Bowie is located at (38.964727, −76.744531).

 According to the United States Census Bureau, the city has a total area of 18.51 sqmi, of which 18.43 sqmi is land and 0.08 sqmi is water.